Don't miss anything in Warrenville, IL. See all artices on this page.

 Find a resale shop.
 Most resale shops take clothes, shoes, accessories, household goods, sports equipment, dishes, kitchen gadgets, toys, knick knacks, small working household appliances (NO big TV's or computer monitors, even if they work) Click links for hours and more detailed lists.

-Remember that most items items are made of natural resources - better to find a way to re-cycled even after the item is no good (e.g. keys, small metal pieces, lawn chairs, books).
+Remember that most items items are made of natural resources.
+It is better to find a way to re-use, even after the item is no good (e.g. keys, small metal pieces, lawn chairs, books).
 There are also things that the right person might be able to use (pens, blank paper, crayons, games, puzzles, yarn, glue, craft supplies, books, file folders, tools, lawn furniture .....).
-Here are places to get rid of of stuff that's too good to throw away:
+Here are places to get rid of of stuff that is too good to throw away.

 Some things can't be recycled, and shouldn't go in the landfill.
 These include old medicine, cleaning chemicals, oil based paints, and weed killers.
 We're lucky to have the Household Hazardous Waste (HHW) disposal site in Naperville that is open every weekend.
 Learn more at these websites:

 If you are looking for more information, check out these websites.
-It is illegal to put TV's into the landfill, it's difficult to find places to recycle them, and the information is always changing.
+It is illegal to put TV's into the landfill, it's difficult to find places to recycle them for free.
+The information information is always changing.
+These sites have lots of information, including A-Z guides.
+You can also call with questions.

 If you take a look at your ballot now, you still have time before election day, Nov.
 6, 2018, to figure out how to vote.
 Take a look at the choices for local offices, they might impact your life more than those on the national stage.